 Parents often report that their kids become more “mature.”
 They take charge of their hygiene and do chores without being nagged.
 They remember to bring books and materials to and from school.

 How does Cogmed working-memory training work?

-A child logs on to the working-memory program, which is downloaded on his home computer.
+A patient logs on to the working-memory program, which is downloaded on his home computer.
 He completes eight exercises, each consisting of 15 trials.
-The exercises are in a video game format—with colorful graphics and crisp sound.
+The exercises are in a video game format — with colorful graphics and crisp sound.

 In one exercise, he shoots down floating asteroids; in another, he recalls numbers in the reverse order in which they are given; in another, he remembers the sequence in which rows of lights turn on.
-The child uses his computer mouse to punch in the answers—and earns points along the way.
+The patient uses his computer mouse to punch in the answers — and earns points along the way.

-The program stays a step ahead of the child’s ability, making exercises increasingly harder.
-A trainer calls once a week to talk with the parents, troubleshoot, and encourage the child.
+The program stays a step ahead of the person’s ability, making exercises increasingly harder.
+If it's a child with ADHD, a trainer calls once a week to talk with the parents, troubleshoot, and encourage the child.

 Does the training work as well with girls as with boys, for both children and adults?